-Fire: At the sound of the fire alarm, students follow the evacuation route directed by their teacher.

-Earthquake: Everyone on campus should drop to the floor beneath a desk, chair, table or bench with her/his back to the windows.
+Fire Drills: A continuous series of short bells will signal a fire drill.
+Students should follow the evacuation route directed by their teacher.
+Earthquake Drills: Everyone on campus should drop to the floor beneath a desk, chair, table or bench with her/his back to the windows.
 If no cover is near, get close to a bearing wall.
 If in a hall, drop away from free standing cupboards and face away from movable walls.
 Cover the back of your head and neck with a coat, sweater, notebook or your hands.
-Wait for further signals and/or instructions (Board Policies)
+Wait for further signals and/or instructions (Board Policies 6410 & 6411).

-Lockdown: An announcement will be made in the event that something happens in the community or neighborhood of the school that may be/is dangerous to students or staff.
+Lockdown Drills: An announcement will be made in the event that something happens in the community or neighborhood of the school that may be/is dangerous to students or staff.
 Staff will immediately clear the hallways.
 Staff and students will remain in classrooms with doors locked, until an all clear is given.